Yoga Instructors

 Amy started practicing yoga her freshmen year of college, over 20 years ago.
 The benefits she gained from her own regular yoga practice inspired her to share the gift of yoga with others.
-In 2008, she completed her 200-hour YTT in Tulum, Mexico, then went on to obtain an additional 300-hour YTT.
-Amy is an ERYT 200 and a RYT 500.
-She has been teaching yoga for over 14 years.
+In 2008, she completed her 200-hour YTT in Tulum, Mexico.
+She then continued on to obtain her 300-hour YTT several years later.
+Amy has her ERYT 500 and YACEP designations through Yoga Alliance.
+She has been teaching yoga for over 16 years.
 She teaches all styles of yoga, but her passion is Vinyasa, Hot and Kids Yoga.
 As a former elementary and secondary physical education teacher, Amy is passionate about sharing the gift of yoga with youth.
 She has developed curriculum for kids yoga teacher trainings and summer camps that focus on mindful movement, yoga stories, partner yoga, mindfulness activities and yoga art.
+Amy is the lead yoga teacher trainer for Flourish Yoga's 200-hour YTT.

 Amy has a Bachelor’s Degree in Exercise and Wellness and a Master’s Degree in Physical Education.
 With her educational background, Amy creates thoughtful sequences that challenge both the mind and body, while leaving you feeling nourished, balanced and inspired.
 When Amy is not teaching yoga she enjoys spending time with her twins, Raya and Luca, her husband Tony and their dog Miles.